The Essential Guide to HTTP Request Parameters in REST API

 Contents

 Request parameters allow you to pass data to an API endpoint when making a request.
 They are an important part of designing and using REST APIs.
-In this guide, we'll cover everything you need to know about request parameters, including how to use them with different HTTP methods like GET, POST, PUT and DELETE.
+In this guide, we'll cover everything you need to know about request parameters, including how to use them with different HTTP methods like GET, POST, PUT and DELETE in Apidog.

-Request parameters, also known as query parameters or URL parameters, are key-value pairs that are appended to the URL when making an API request.
-They allow the client to pass data to the API in a simple and standardized way.
+Request parameters, also known as query parameters or URL parameters, are key-value pairs that are appended to the URL when making an HTTP request.
+Parameters are visible in the URL and allow the client to pass data to the API in a simple and standardized way.

 Some examples of request parameters: